-If the student is appealing a dismissal, he or she may ultimately appeal to the Provost within ten (10) working days if the Vice President's level appeal outcome is unfavorable.
-The Provost must issue a decision within thirty (30) calendar days.
+If the student is appealing a suspension or dismissal, he or she may ultimately appeal to the Provost, or designee, within ten (10) working days if the Vice President's level appeal outcome is unfavorable.
+The Provost must issue a decision.
 The decision of the Provost, as the President's designee, is the final level of appeal for dismissal.